 Apart from a few small ascents in the hilly landscapes of the Garrigue and the Alpilles, the route is easy and varied, suitable even for inexperienced cyclists.
 You mostly bike on small streets with less traffic and on asphalted paths.

-- Overnights in double rooms (shower/WC) in hotels of the booked category with breakfast
+- 7 Overnights in hotels of the booked category with breakfast

 - Rental bike insurance